Price Revision + Trends and Developments of Raw Material Prices

 This is an overview of the conditions that have generated an unprecedented shortage in raw material which, according to EUROMETAL (European Steel Distributors Association), will last at least for the duration of 2021 and it is expected to continue to cause erratic market conditions with a strong upward pressure on prices together with disruptions in deliveries of material and of quotations from the steel mills.
 The dynamics that have been unleashed, see weekly price updates without forewarning, at times resulting in cancellation of confirmed orders.
 Steel mills are also cancelling all previously agreed commercial conditions and demanding payment on order.

-While steel prices have already doubled as this announcement is written, SIM WIN LIANG has taken effort to ease the sharp increase across the rest of 2021 and into 2022, with the following increment schedule:
+While steel prices have already doubled as this announcement is written, SIM WIN LIANG has taken effort to ease the sharp increase across the 2021 and 2022, with the following increment schedule:

 - 26 July 2021 Price Increase (by 9%)